-The first motivation of this note is to establish the ISS property of a clamped-free damped string in the presence of both distributed and boundary disturbances.
+The first motivation of this note is to establish the Exponential Input-to-State (EISS) property of a clamped-free damped string in the presence of both distributed and boundary disturbances.
 Also known as wave equation, the underlying second-order hyperbolic linear PDE occurs in many fields such as mechanics, acoustics, and fluid dynamics.
 For this reason, its study in the disturbance free case has attracted a lot of attention~\cite{liu2006exponential,xu2008spectrum,guo2010spectral,guo2012spectrum}.
-A first result, assessing for boundary disturbances of class $\mathcal{C}^4$ the finite asymptotic gain (in both uniform and $L^2$ norms) for the displacements of a clamped damped string, has been reported very recently in~\cite{karafyllis2018boundary}.
-The result presented in this note differs from~\cite{karafyllis2018boundary} in the sense that 1) we study a clamped-free configuration; 2) we derive an ISS property (both in uniform and $L^2$ norms) holding with respect to the norm of the full state trajectory in the underlying Hilbert space; 3) the obtained ISS estimates hold for boundary disturbances of class $\mathcal{C}^2$.
-It is a weaker regularity assumption corresponding to the one required to ensure the existence of classic solutions of the boundary control system; 4) finite asymptotic gains for the flexible displacements can be directly deduced from the established ISS estimates.
+The assessment of the finite asymptotic gain of a clamped damped string in both spatial $L^2$ and sup norms has been reported very recently in~\cite{karafyllis2018boundary} for boundary disturbances of class $\mathcal{C}^4$.
+The EISS property in spatial sup norm of a similar clamped configuration was also obtained in~\cite{karafyllis2018small} via stability analysis of an equivalent hyperbolic–parabolic PDE loop by means of a small-gain approach.
+The result presented in this note differs from~\cite{karafyllis2018boundary} as we study the EISS property of a clamped-free configuration (that corresponds to a different set of boundary conditions) in the state-space norm, for disturbance signals evaluated in both uniform and $L^2$ norms, and under the weaker regularity assumptions that the boundary disturbances are of class $\mathcal{C}^2$.